This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

 Prof Tom Moultrie

-Tom Moultrie is Professor of Demography, and Director of the Centre for Actuarial Research (CARe), at UCT.
+Tom Moultrie is professor of demography, and director of the Centre for Actuarial Research (CARe), at UCT.

-Professor Moultrie is a member of the Union for African Population Studies; the Population Association of America, and the International Union for the Scientific Study of Population (IUSSP).
-He is currently serving (2014-2017) as the IUSSP Council Member for Africa.
+He is a member of the Union for African Population Studies; the Population Association of America, and the International Union for the Scientific Study of Population (IUSSP).
+From 2014 to 2017, he served as the IUSSP Council Member for Africa.

 Ms Bulelwa Nobuzwe Ngewana

-The International Advisory board for Taipei World Design Capital 2016
+the International Advisory board for Taipei World Design Capital 2016

-The International Downtown Association of USA (IDA)
+the International Downtown Association of USA (IDA)

 Table Mountain Aerial Cableway Company